- Shopping in Kochi

 A Fort Stay to Match a Fort Visit

-To make your visit more memorable, pair your exploration of Bala Quila, Alwar, with a stay at Neemrana’s Hill Fort - Kesroli, a restored 14th-century heritage fort hotel located about 22 km from the Bala Fort.
-Guests are welcomed into a world where history and hospitality blend seamlessly, with hilltop views, serene courtyards, and heritage luxury.
-And if you are planning your visit to Alwar during the Diwali season, our fort-hotel has an authentic and sustainable experience that's unmissable.
-Come celebrate a peaceful, eco-friendly Diwali by joining traditional puja rituals, enjoying pottery-making sessions, and experiencing the festival’s warmth without crackers.
-With a pet-friendly environment, we make sure your furry companions feel just as at home and festive as you do.
+Are you looking to make your visit more memorable?
+Pair your exploration of Bala Quila, Alwar, with a staycation at the 700-year-old Neemrana’s Hill Fort – Kesroli, a restored heritage fort hotel located about 22 km from the fort.
+Guests are welcomed into an intimate, ‘non-hotel’ experience where India’s rich history and authentic hospitality blend seamlessly, complemented by panoramic views of the 2-billion-year-old Aravallis, lush green gardens, a swimming pool with sundeck, and the local culture of Rajasthan.
+If you plan your visit during the Diwali season, our fort-hotel offers an authentic and sustainable experience that’s unmissable.
+Celebrate a peaceful, eco-friendly Diwali by joining the Diwali poojan, enjoying cultural performances, participating in a pottery session with the region’s master potters, and embracing the festival’s warmth away from the loud noise of crackers and smog-filled air.
+With pet-friendly amenities, your furry companions can feel just as at home and festive as you do.

 A Blend of Romance, History, and Comfort